 Incomplete applications

 If plans, forms, engineering, fees, or supporting documents are missing, the application may not be accepted as valid, or the permit authority may need further information before deciding it.
+Some of the documents that commonly need to be ready before lodgement include:

 Development approval is needed first